anhktrinh/yahoo-fantasy-hockey-pool/README.md

 * An advanced model which includes advanced stats

 # Files
-hockey-reference_scraper.ipynb : https://www.hockey-reference.com scrape
+1. hockey-reference_scraper.ipynb : https://www.hockey-reference.com scrape
-data_processing.ipynb : notebook used to clean, process and prepare data for analysis with respect to both models described above. minimal_model_analysis : analysis of the minimal model adv_model_analysis : analysis of the advanced model
+2. data_processing.ipynb : notebook used to clean, process and prepare data for analysis with respect to both models described above.
+3. minimal_model_analysis : analysis of the minimal model
+4. adv_model_analysis : analysis of the advanced model
+5. all_data_*_v* : training and test data (years 2008 to 2020)
+6. all_data_*_test : target data for predicting 2022 outcomes